slbailey/retrowaves/tower/docs/contracts/NEW_TOWER_RUNTIME_CONTRACT.md

 This mirrors the PCM ingest contract (Station→Tower PCM is also internal-only).
 The ingestion endpoint is an internal interface, not a public API.

-#### T-EVENTS2 — Event Storage
+#### T-EVENTS2 — Event Delivery
-TowerRuntime **MUST** store received events in a bounded, thread-safe event buffer.
+TowerRuntime **MUST NOT** store events.

+- Events are delivered only to currently connected WebSocket clients
+- Events **MUST** be dropped immediately if no clients are connected
-- Events **MUST** be stored with timestamps (Tower wall-clock time when received)
+- Events **MUST** include `tower_received_at` timestamp (Tower wall-clock time when received) before delivery
-- Event buffer **MUST** have a maximum capacity (implementation-defined, e.g., 1000 events)
-- When buffer is full, oldest events **MUST** be dropped (FIFO eviction)
-- Event storage **MUST** be thread-safe

 #### T-EVENTS2.5 — Overload Handling
-If TowerRuntime receives events faster than they can be stored or streamed:
+Since no event storage exists, overload conditions do not apply.

-- **MUST** drop oldest events (FIFO eviction)
+- TowerRuntime **MUST** drop events that cannot be delivered immediately
-- **MUST NOT** block ingestion
+- TowerRuntime **MUST NOT** block ingestion
-- **MUST NOT** exert backpressure on Station
+- TowerRuntime **MUST NOT** exert backpressure on Station
-- **MUST** log overflow events for observability
+- TowerRuntime **MUST NOT** queue events for clients who are not currently connected

 Since Tower does not influence Station timing, it also cannot influence event pacing.
-Tower **MUST** accept events at whatever rate Station sends them, dropping oldest events when buffer is full, without blocking or backpressure.
+Tower **MUST** accept events at whatever rate Station sends them, delivering them immediately to connected clients or dropping them if no clients are connected, without blocking or backpressure.

 #### T-EVENTS3 — Event Format
 Received events **MUST** conform to Station heartbeat event format: